swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 ---- | ------------
-type | the type of message - this is currently always job\_status job\_id | the job id for this message channel message | a message containing data aboout this status message.job\_timeout | time left before this job times out (in seconds), it is appropriate to alert the cardholder a minute before their session expires.
+type | the type of message - this is currently always job\_status job\_id | the job id for this message channel message | a message containing data about this status message.job\_timeout | time left before this job times out (in seconds), it is appropriate to alert the cardholder a minute before their session expires.
 There is an initial timeout of 5 minutes for a job, but if additional information is required from the user, additional time is added to the length of the job.
 It is important to alert the user that time is about to expire while prompting for new credentials or a TFA code. message.percent\_complete | approximate percentage of the job that is completed. message.status | the status for this job (e.g. AUTH, UPDATING or DUPLICATE\_CARD) message.termination_type | (only on the final message) - the exit state for this job (BILLABLE, USER\_DATA\_FAILURE, SITE\_INTERACTION\_FAILURE, PROCESS\_FAILURE).
-The application should alert the clent upon receipt of one of these messages. message.status_message | a status message that should be shown to the user
+The application should alert the client upon receipt of one of these messages. message.status_message | a status message that should be shown to the user

 Examples: